Cost & Billing

 Digital sign owners also pay an annual service fee to cover the software license.
 This is a fixed amount of $300 per sign.

 The only recurring cost for digital signs is the annual service charge.
 The IT division funds the staff who assist with sign consultation, training and technical support.

 The service contract for digital signs is based on a calendar year.
 Signage service runs from January through December.
 Sign owners are charged one time for the year, generally at the beginning of the calendar year (January).

 Digital sign service is charged annually and is not refunded if service is terminated early.

 While digital sign service is charged annually, sign owners may be able to request a one-time pro-rated amount based on the number of months remaining in the service year.

-Departments looking to leverage a free/hardware-based solution will need to work with their department's technology support specialist (TSP) and the Information Security office to identify and vet any digital sign solution outside of OnSign.
+Departments looking to leverage alternative free/hardware-based solutions will need to work with their department's technology support specialist (TSP) and the Information Security office to identify and vet any digital sign solution outside of OnSign.